mawg0ud/FaceGuard/ReadMe.md

 ## Introduction

-**FaceGuardAI** implements a model for detecting facial image manipulations, based on a Y-shaped Auto-Encoder architecture that simultaneously handles classification, segmentation, and reconstruction tasks.
+**FaceGuard** implements a model for detecting facial image manipulations, based on a Y-shaped Auto-Encoder architecture that simultaneously handles classification, segmentation, and reconstruction tasks.
 The model is evaluated on the **FaceForensics++** dataset and includes functionality for:
 - Training the Y-shaped Auto-Encoder to detect manipulated images and localize regions of manipulation.
 - Experimenting with various configurations and hyperparameters.
 - Evaluating the model on both seen and unseen manipulation types.